 - 1. We characterize and calibrate each exposure, estimating point-spread functions, background models, and astrometric and photometric calibration solutions.
 This iterates between processing individual exposures independently and jointly fitting catalogs derived from multiple overlapping exposures.
 These steps are described more fully in section 5.1. - 2.
 We alternately combine images and subtract them, using differences to find artifacts and time-variable sources while building coadds that produce a deeper view of the static sky.
 Coaddition and difference imaging is described in section 5.2. - 3.
 We process coadds to generate preliminary object catalogs, including detection, deblending, and the first phase of measurement.
 This is discussed in section 5.3. - 4.
 We resolve overlap regions in our tiling of the sky, in which the same objects have been detected and processed multiple times.
 This is described in section 5.4. - 5.
 We perform more precise measurements of objects by fitting models to visit-level images, either simultaneously or individually, as discussed in section 5.5. - 6.
 After all image processing is complete, we run additional catalog-only pipelines to fill in additional object properties.
-Unlike previous stages, this postprocessing is not localized on the sky, as it may use statistics computed from the full data release to improve our characterization of individual objects.
-This stage is not shown in Figure 4, but postprocessing pipelines are described in section 5.6.
+Unlike previous stages, this postprocessing is not localized on the sky, as it may use statistics computed from the full data release to improve our characterization of

-Figure 4: Summary of the Data Release Production processing flow.
+Figure 10: Summary of the Data Release Production processing flow.
 Processing is split into multiple pipelines, which are conceptually organized into the groups discussed in sections 5.1-5.5.
 A final pipeline group discussed in section 5.6 simply operates on the catalogs and is not shown here.